mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - `E: 4`: The inflow surface is one of the two fluid cross sections, see [predefined mesh files](#predefined-mesh-files).
 - `ENTITY_TYPE: node_set_id`: Adds context that the `E: 3` needs to be interpreted as an ID of a node set.
 - `NUMDOF: 4`: The three-dimensional flow problem has four degrees of freedom per node, namely three velocities and one pressure unknown.
-- `ONOFF: [0,0,1,0]`: Given the orientation of the tube in the global frame of refernce, the external traction must act in negative z-direction of the velocity degrees of freedom.
+- `ONOFF: [0,0,1,0]`: Given the orientation of the tube in the global frame of reference, the external traction must act in negative z-direction of the velocity degrees of freedom.
 Due to the internal ordering (x-, y-, z-velocities, pressure) of unknows at each fluid node, the third component is activated by setting `1`, while all other components remain inactive by setting `0`.
 - `VAL: [0,0,-13332,0]`: Following the same argument, only the third component nees to carry an actual value, in this case the value of the traction in negative z-direction.
 - `FUNCT: [null,null,1,null]` specifies the (time-dependent) function `FUNCT 1` for the z-component of the external load.